telerik/kendo-ui-core/docs/controls/charts/chart-types/area-charts.md

 ---
-title: Area
+title: Area Charts
-page_title: Area Charts in Kendo UI DataViz
+page_title: Area Charts | Kendo UI Charts
-description: Learn how to define area charts in Kendo UI DataViz HTML5 charting widget.
+description: "Learn how to define Kendo UI Area Charts."
+slug: areacharts_widget
 ---

-## Area Charts
+# Area Charts

+The [Kendo UI Area Chart widget](http://demos.telerik.com/kendo-ui/area-charts/index) is suitable for displaying quantitative data by using continuous lines passing through points defined by the values of their items.
+The portion of the graph beneath the lines is filled with a particular color for each series.
+The different colors in an Area Chart are useful for emphasizing changes in values coming from several sets of similar data.

+## Configuration

-Use "area" and "verticalArea" to define area charts.
+Use `area` and `verticalArea` to define the Kendo UI Area Charts.

+### Axes

-Axes are configured through "categoryAxis" and "valueAxis".
+Axes are configured through `categoryAxis` and `valueAxis`.
 Multiple value axes are supported.

+###### Example

     $("#chart").kendoChart({
         title: {